Democrats reach milestone: 100 new district court judges

 “We’ve got to get rid of the blue slips instead of waiting around to see what happens,” Feingold said.
 “It might be too late.”

 But Democrats said that move could spark a procedural war that would slow the nomination process to a crawl.
-They note that there are another two dozen nominees in the pipeline now and say they will assess the next steps once those people are confirmed.
-Overall, Biden has installed 136 judges compared to 123 for Trump at this point, though Trump finished his third year with 187 confirmations and his term with 234, according to Feingold’s group.
+They note that an additional two dozen nominees are in the pipeline and say they will assess the next steps once those people are confirmed.
+Overall, Biden has installed 136 judges, compared with 123 for Trump at this point, though Trump finished his third year with 187 confirmations and his term with 234, according to Feingold’s group.

+“I’m very pleased at the pace at which we’re going,” said Schumer, who noted that Democrats also scored some legislative victories while pushing nominations.
+“I’m going to keep at it.
+Our goal is to surpass even what Trump did.”